Yamato-Security/EnableWindowsLogSettings/README.md

 # Author

 Zach Mathis ([@yamatosecurity](https://twitter.com/yamatosecurity)).
 As I do more research and testing, I plan on periodically updating this as there is much room for improvement (both in the documentation as well as in creating more detection rules.)
 PRs are welcome and will gladly add you as a contributor.
+If you find any errors in this documentation, please let me know and I will fix them as soon as possible.

 If you find any of this useful, please give a star on GitHub as it will probably help motivate me to continue updating this.

 # Acknowledgements

-Most of the information comes from Microsoft's [Advanced security auditing FAQ](https://learn.microsoft.com/en-us/windows/security/threat-protection/auditing/advanced-security-auditing-faq), [sigma](https://github.com/SigmaHQ/sigma) rules, the [ACSC guide](https://www.cyber.gov.au/acsc/view-all-content/publications/windows-event-logging-and-forwarding) and my own research/testing.
+Most of the information comes from Microsoft's [Advanced security auditing FAQ](https://learn.microsoft.com/en-us/windows/security/threat-protection/auditing/advanced-security-auditing-faq), [sigma](https://github.com/SigmaHQ/sigma) rules, the [ACSC Event Logging Guide](https://www.cyber.gov.au/acsc/view-all-content/publications/windows-event-logging-and-forwarding) and my own research/testing.
 I would like to thank the [sigma community](https://github.com/SigmaHQ/sigma/graphs/contributors) in particular for making threat detection open source and free for the benefit of all of the defenders out there.

 # Problems with the default Windows log settings

 By default, Windows will not log many events necessary for detecting malicious activity and performing forensics investigations.
 Also, the default maxium size for event files is only 20 MB for the classic event logs (`Security`, `System`, `Application`), 15 MB for PowrShell and a mere 1 MB for almost all of the other logs so there is a good chance that evidence is overwritten over time.
-Simple PowerShell and Batch scripts in this repository have been provided to let systems administrators easily configure their Windows machines so that they will have the logs that they need when an incident occurs.
+A simple [batch script](YamatoSecurityConfigureWinEventLogs.bat) in this repository have been provided to let systems administrators easily configure their Windows machines so that they will have the logs that they need when an incident occurs.
 For large networks, you probably want to use this document as a reference and configure your endpoints with Group Policy and/or InTune.

-# Warning: Use at your own risk!
+# Warning: Make changes to your systems at your own risk!

-I do not take any responsibility for any adverse effects of enabling too much logging or the accuracy of anything in this repository.
+I highly recommend to improve the default Windows event logging settings and try my best to provide the most accurate information.
+However, I do not take any responsibility for any adverse effects of enabling too much logging or the accuracy of anything in this repository.
 It is your responsibility to understand and test out any changes you make to your systems on test machines before rolling out to production.
 I recommend turning on as much logging as possible on test machines that mimic your environment for at least a week and then confirm if there are any events that are generating too much noise or if there are events that you want but are not being generated.